KomodoPlatform/komodo-wallet-desktop/atomic_qt/ci_tools_atomic_dex/README.md

 `curl https://nim-lang.org/choosenim/init.sh -sSf | sh`

+on OSX you can alternatively use brew:

+`brew install nim`

-At the end of the installation you will have a line to add into your `.bashrc` / `.zshrc` shell configuration file.
+At the end of the installation you will have a line to add into your `.bashrc` / `.zshrc` shell configuration file. (if you install with the curl tool)

 #### Windows